EmileDeBiot/BCI_ERN/README.md

 3. Training model

 If you have created all the data files you want or if you want to make the hand move during the training (will use more computing time because there is no way to fine tune a model with a new piece of data in the toolbox used), you can click on training model.
 This function will concatenate all data files and train a signal processing classification model.
+It uses the FBCSP approach and takes into account a 2 second time-window after the marker.

 4. Get Online Accuracy

 When a model is trained, you can test its accuracy on a given data file.
+It plots the confusion matrix and the resulting F-score for each class (left, right, rest).

 5. Feedback session